ziadoz/dotfiles/README.md

 ## Todos
 * Add tags to each task so re-running specific things is easier.
-* Look at keeping SleepWatcher logs in `~/Library/Logs/SleepWatcher` so they can be viewed in the Console app.
 * Implement parts of [Sensible Bash](http://mrzool.cc/writing/sensible-bash/).

 ## Links